BleeGleeWee/SQL-CS50/Assignments/Week 2 Designing/ATL/ReadMe.md

 The ATL database models the operations of an airline system.
 It includes tables to manage:

 - `airports`: Airport names, codes, and locations
-- `flights`: Route data including origin, destination, d
+- `flights`: Route data including origin, destination.